Autumn leaves on a tree

 Admissions policy

-We welcome applications from people with disabilities and are committed to making reasonable adjustments to enable students to participate fully in student life.
+We welcome applications from disabled people and are committed to making reasonable adjustments to enable students to participate fully in student life.

 All applications are assessed purely on academic merit and potential, according to the published selection criteria for the course you have applied for.
-The University and colleges view applications from students with disabilities on the same grounds as those from other candidates.
+The University and colleges view applications from disabled students on the same grounds as those from other candidates.

 If you are thinking about applying to Oxford, you can find information about the facilities and support available to students from the Disability Advisory Service.